Glasgow Scotland, UK Travel Guide

 While Glasgow is generally safe, typical urban precautions are prudent.
 No areas are "no-go zones," but vigilance in certain situations is wise.

-Glasgow is generally safe for tourists.
+Glasgow is typically safe for visitors.
 Most visitors experience a welcoming and friendly city.
 Typical urban precautions apply.

 Stay mindful of your surroundings, especially in crowded tourist spots and on public transport.

-Keep belongings secure; petty crime like pickpocketing can occur in busy areas.
+Keep belongings secure; small-time crime like theft from pockets can occur in crowded places.

 Avoid walking alone in poorly lit areas at night.
-Stick to well-trafficked routes.
+Keep to populated-trafficked routes.